 Special thanks to the National Firearms Centre at the Royal Armouries, who graciously allowed us access to their world-class collection for this and other videos and photos.
 Thanks to D.E.
 Watters for a tip regarding the 7.62 x 39 AN-94.

-Stay tuned for a second instalment examining the AN-94 on The Hoplite, which will examine the technical operating characteristics of the weapon in greater detail, and include more images.
+This companion post examines the technical operating characteristics of the AN-94 in greater detail, and include more images.

 Remember, all arms and munitions are dangerous.
 Treat all firearms as if they are loaded, and all munitions as if they are live, until you have personally confirmed otherwise.
 If you do not have specialist knowledge, never assume that arms or munitions are safe to handle until they have been inspected by a subject matter specialist.
 You should not approach, handle, move, operate, or modify arms and munitions unless explicitly trained to do so.
 If you encounter any unexploded ordnance (UXO) or explosive remnants of war (ERW), always remember the ‘ARMS’ acronym: